datavis-tech/reactive-model/README.md

 Moving the publicProperty and serialization/deserialization semantics into the model abstraction seemed like a logical move.
 This will simplify the implementation of an engine like Chiasm, and will provide consistent serialization behavior for any users of reactive-model.

-### NONE

-A special default value `model.NONE` refers to a value that is defined, but represents that the property is optional and has not been speficied (similar conceptually to [Scala's Option Type](http://danielwestheide.com/blog/2012/12/19/the-neophytes-guide-to-scala-part-5-the-option-type.html).

 ### Not Yet Implemented

-<a name="destroy" href="#destroy">#</a> <i>model</i>.<b>destroy</b>()

-Removes all reactive functions added to this model by `model.react()`, and frees all memory allocated internally for this model.
-This includes removing references to all tracked property values.

 <a name="bind" href="#bind">#</a> <i>bind</i>(<i>arr</i>)